 The world is home to many different bodies of water.
 Although it’s easy to say that many waterways are connected and don’t need special words to describe them, it’s important to know the difference between a bay and a lagoon.
-Today, we’re looking at the names and definitions for all bodies of water.
+Today, we’re looking at all the names for bodies of water and their definitions.
 Take a look at our list and learn the different terms that apply to various types of water bodies.

 The Complete List of Bodies of Water